eugeneegbe/EDGE-Hetero/README.md

-# EDGE-Hetero: Evaluation of Diverse Knowledge Graph Explanations With Heterogeneous Features
+# EDGE-Hetero: EDGE framework with Heterogeneous features

-The **EDGE** framework represents a novel approach in evaluating explanations produced by various node classifiers on knowledge graphs.
-Standing for "Evaluation of Diverse Knowledge Graph Explanations," EDGE integrates an array of advanced Graph Neural Networks (GNNs), sub-graph-based GNN explainers, logical explainers, and a comprehensive set of evaluation metrics.
-This framework is designed to automate the evaluation process, efficiently handling methods within its scope and delivering results in a clear, structured manner.
-The primary goals of EDGE are to incorporate cutting-edge node classifiers from existing literature, to provide a quantitative assessment of different explainers using multiple metrics, to streamline the evaluation process, and to conduct evaluations using real-world datasets.
+The **[EDGE](https://github.com/ds-jrg/EDGE)** framework is a novel framework for evaluating explanations from various node classifiers on knowledge graphs, utilizing advanced Graph Neural Networks and a range of evaluation metrics.
+It automates the evaluation process, aiming to quantitatively assess explainers and streamline evaluations with real-world datasets.
+This however does not cover heterogenous features of the graphs which are provided as input to these classifiers.

+**EDGE-Hetero** justs simply seeks to add more flavor to the features used by the EDGE and report the findings of the behavior of the models and explainers with the added features.

 ## Logical Approaches
 1. **EvoLearner:** [EvoLearner: Learning Description Logics with Evolutionary Algorithms](https://arxiv.org/abs/2111.04879)